zackaryl99/bytecode_pipeline/README.md

 This readme file lays out how to execute the scripts which comprise the compilation pipeline, how to configure and use Toma and SourcererCC and how to evaluate sourcererCC's results.

+For a copy of the paper written for this project, please contact me using 19zs51@queensu.ca

 ## Prepare Data (pipeline)